SelectUSA/events/events/_posts/2019-03-27-susa-day-israel-19.md

 ### SelectUSA Day 2019

-SelectUSA, in cooperation with the American State Offices Association (ASOA), will host SelectUSA Day at the U.S. Embassy in Israel Branch Office in Tel Aviv on March 27, 2019.
+SelectUSA, in cooperation with the American State Offices Association (ASOA), will host SelectUSA Day at the U.S. Embassy in Israel Branch Office in **Tel Aviv** on **March 27, 2019**.
 The event will highlight the U.S. investment climate and how SelectUSA can assist Israeli firms in expanding operations in the United States.

-For more information please contact [Sigal Mendelovich](mailto:sigal.mendelovich@trade.gov).
+For more information, including registration for Israeli firms, **please contact [Sigal Mendelovich](mailto:sigal.mendelovich@trade.gov)**.

 ---